FAQ

 No. You need 40 years to qualify for the minimum pension (the guaranteed floor of €2,376.62 per month in 2026).
 For a full pension calculated under the standard formula, you only need 10 years of insurance.

-With less than 10 years of Luxembourg insurance, you may still qualify if your insurance from other EU countries (or treaty countries) brings the total above 120 months.
-If you worked in Luxembourg for less than 12 months, Luxembourg does not pay a separate pension — but the months are not lost either.
+With less than 10 years of Luxembourg insurance, you may still qualify if your insurance from other EU/EEA/Swiss/UK countries (or treaty countries) brings the total above 120 months.
+Under EU Regulation 883/2004, if you worked in Luxembourg for less than 12 months, Luxembourg does not pay a separate pension — but the months are not lost either.
 They are counted by your other country of insurance for its own qualification test, under the EU totalisation rule (or a bilateral convention, where one applies).
+Note that four bilateral treaties (Quebec, India, Japan, South Korea) drop the 12-month Luxembourg gate entirely, so even a few Luxembourg months can trigger a Luxembourg pro-rata pension if total aggregated career ≥ 120 months.
 See What happens to your Luxembourg pension if you leave for detail.

 Can I retire at 57?